Everything You Must Know About Church Security – A Comprehensive Guide

 Why Do Churches Need a Security Plan and Team?

-While most churches will not face a mass shooting, churches of all sizes are in danger of facing health emergencies, accidents, robberies, fire, and other catastrophes like weather disasters.
+While most churches will not face mass shootings, churches of all sizes are in danger of facing health emergencies, accidents, robberies, fires, and other catastrophes like weather disasters.
 If your congregation does not feel safe and secure, they may lose sight of your church’s mission and God’s message.
 Every church needs a security plan that details what church leadership, the security team, and church members should do during an emergency.

 Preparing for these events should be looked at as a security ministry.
 Those called to this type of ministry may have a military or history in security, but their primary goal must be to protect those who rely on the church for their physical and spiritual protection.
 Churches can look to their own members to find security team members.